Dimii3/Dimii3/README.md

 Junior front-end developer
 --------------------------

 Hi there!
-I'm a beginner front-end developer with a passion for creating beautiful and functional web applications..
+I'm a front-end developer with a passion for creating beautiful and functional web applications..

 *   🌍  I'm based in Poland/Cracow
 *   🖥️  See my portfolio at [My website](http://www.carrotcoding.pl/)
 *   ✉️  You can contact me at [dawid.marchewczyk@gmail.com](mailto:dawid.marchewczyk@gmail.com)
-*   🧠  I'm learning React/Tailwind CSS/Node.js
+*   🧠  I'm learning NextJS/Node.js

 ### Skills
 <p align="left">